groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/table/pdf.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Overview of GroupDocs.Assembly for .NET"
+    title: "GroupDocs.Assembly for .NET Overview"
     link: "/assembly/net/"
     link_title: "Learn more"
     picture: "about_assembly.svg" # 480 X 400
     content: |
-       [GroupDocs.Assembly for .NET](/assembly/net/) is built to help you generate documents and reports by integrating data from a wide variety of sources.
-Populate documents with text or numerical data, create charts, tables, and lists, or insert images and barcodes on the fly.
-Use advanced markup to place data precisely where needed.
-Supports over 50 formats, including PDF, MS Office files, and emails.
+       [GroupDocs.Assembly for .NET](/assembly/net/) is built to create documents and reports by filling templates with data from multiple sources.
+Effortlessly insert structured data into tables, lists, and charts, or embed images dynamically.
+Advanced syntax ensures accurate data placement.
+Supports over 50 formats, including PDFs, MS Office documents, and email files.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps to add a generated barcode to a PDF document"
+    title: "How to populate a table in a PDF document"
     content: |
-      [GroupDocs.Assembly](/assembly/net/) makes it easy to insert barcodes into templates in formats like PDF.
-Supports over 60 barcode types, including one-dimensional and two-dimensional formats.
+      [GroupDocs.Assembly](/assembly/net/) lets you dynamically populate tables in templates for formats like PDF.
+Insert data from various sources into your tables.

-      1. Prepare a PDF template with barcode placeholders.
+      1. Create a PDF template with table placeholders.
-      2. Retrieve data from any supported data source.
+      2. Fetch data from any supported source.
-      3. Configure additional properties like barcode size or resolution.
+      3. Filter the data to include only the required information.
-      4. Save the template with the barcode as a new document.
+      4. Save the document with the populated table.

     code:
       platform: "net"